mattbrepo/FoldExperiment/README.md

 **Start: 2015**

 ## Why
-Working in Haskell helped me in grasping the functional programming concepts.
-My [LINQ](https://en.wikipedia.org/wiki/Language_Integrated_Query) undestanding improved drammatically thanks to Haskell.
-IN this project I re-implemented (in different ways) the [Fold / Aggregate function](https://en.wikipedia.org/wiki/Fold_(higher-order_function)) in C#.
-I also re-implemented Map, Distinct and other function in Haskell using the Fold function.
+Working in Haskell has helped me better understand the concepts of functional programming.
+My understanding of [LINQ](https://en.wikipedia.org/wiki/Language_Integrated_Query) has improved dramatically thanks to Haskell.
+In this project I have re-implemented (in several ways) the [Fold / Aggregate](https://en.wikipedia.org/wiki/Fold_(higher-order_function)) function in C#.
+I also re-implemented Map, Distinct and other functions in Haskell using the Fold function.

 ## Example